The Complete Guide

 1. Find an online program from an authorized school or accredited university

 The most important step you can take toward your dream career is to gain the right training.
-Not only will a certification program provide the knowledge and skills you’ll need in this profession, but you have a certificate to hang on your wall!
+Not only will a certification program provide the knowledge and skills you’ll need in this profession, a chance of breaking into the health care industry but you also have a certificate to hang on your wall!

 2 Look for a discount and a low monthly payment plan

 Easier said than done!
-We found very few programs offer these financial resources, which is why we made it our mission to help adult learners get huge discounts toward their certification!
+We found very few programs that offer these financial resources, which is why we have made it our mission to help adult learners get huge discounts toward their certification!
+And we also realise that it is important for families, especially during the Covid crisis.

 3. Make sure an externship placement is included

-Nothing prepares you for the real world like practical hands-on experience.
+Nothing prepares you for the real world like practical hands-on experience, with the chance to practice newly learned skills.
 This is what will set you apart from other candidates to land that job!

 4. Look for an online, mentor supported course you can take at your own pace